Jess Conrad: Awards

 Conrad is a member of the show business fraternity the Grand Order of Water Rats, having served as "King Rat".
 He is also a Freemason and a member of Chelsea Lodge No. 3098, the membership of which is made up of entertainers.
 He was appointed an Officer of the Order of the British Empire (OBE) in the 2011 Queen's Birthday Honours for charitable services.
 In 2018, he appeared in ITV's Last Laugh in Vegas.

 Personal life

-Conrad is married to Renee and has two daughters, Sasha and Natalie.
+Conrad is married to Renee; the couple have two children.
 He described the actress Diana Dors as "the best friend I ever had".